Hong Kong Airport Resumes Operations After Court Injunction Limiting Protests

 There were several dozen flight cancellations on Wednesday after the airport — one of the world's busiest — had been forced to effectively shut down on Monday and Tuesday, when protesters poured into the terminal building, blocking check-in and immigration screening.

-The airport sit-in that began on Friday follows ten weeks of protests throughout the city triggered by a proposed law to send some accused of crimes in Hong Kong to mainland China to face justice.
+The airport sit-in that began on Friday follows 10 weeks of protests throughout the city triggered by a proposed law to send some accused of crimes in Hong Kong to mainland China to face justice.
 The Hong Kong government has backed off the extradition bill, but activists want it completely withdrawn.

 Since then, protesters have added old and new grievances, including that Hong Kong's China-appointed chief executive, Carrie Lam, step down and be replaced by a freely elected leader and that police be held accountable for what protesters say has been their heavy-handed approach to dealing with demonstrators.

 On Tuesday, Lam said the protesters had caused "panic and chaos" in the city.
-Within hours, all outbound flights at the airport were cancelled and police clad in riot gear moved in to the terminal, using pepper spray to disperse protesters who used luggage carts as makeshift barricades.
+Within hours, all outbound flights at the airport were canceled and police clad in riot gear moved into the terminal, using pepper spray to disperse protesters who used luggage carts as makeshift barricades.
 Some of the activists were handcuffed and led away by officers.

 Hong Kong police condemned what they said were acts of violence by protesters, who they said "harassed and assaulted a visitor and a journalist."